oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 In this lab, you will:

-* Connect to ERP Cloud to extract BIP report
+* Connect to HCM Cloud to extract new hire information and push it to the downstream application.
-* Understand how to extract BIP report using External Report Service from Oracle Integration.

 ### Prerequisites